Command Cheats - Cheat sheet for commonly used Unix commands

 Globally search for Regular Expression and Print.
 This is the ubiquitous "string search" command, although it searches for more than just literal text.
 See below for a fuller (but still not complete) list of regular expression special characters.

 If filenames are given then those files are searched.
-If no filenames are given, only stdin is searched (so grep can have data to be searched piped into it).
+If no filenames

--e Treat the following word as the search string, even if it
+-i Perform a case-insensitive search -c Count the number of lines that match, but don't display them -e Treat the following word as the search string, even if it starts with a dash

 $ grep [options] 'regexpr' [filenames...]